 With the development of the CN Rail facility, homes accessing Township Road 250 south of the CN logistics park have been impacted by increased truck traffic and facility operations.
 This plan provides for the transition of this area to industrial land use, which in turn may impact adjacent country residential development to the south.
+Due to the complex land use and design issues in this transition area, The Plan recommends future design work to be carried out by the County.
 A conceptual scheme has been adopted by Council to mitigate the potential impacts on country residential residents.